PulavarthiShravya/P02_TeamYSL_ASG03/README.md

 ### Our Learning Experiences ###
 - Shravya
     - Given the fact that we started our project a little late due to other assignments have early due dates, the first few days were slightly stressful as I was worried that the project would not be handed in time.
-However I enjoyed doing this project as I learned more on Javascript such as using css in JS and using html elements as well. :palm_tree: :new_moon_with_face:
+However I enjoyed doing this project as I learned more on Javascript such as using css in JS and using html elements as well.
+And I would not have done it wothout my partner too.  :palm_tree: :new_moon_with_face:

 - Ywe Lin
     - To be honest, I was a bit scared to start this project at first since I feel like I'm weak in ID.
 However, once I started, I was drawn to it.
 My partner, Shravya was also really helpful and inspiring to me.
 I believe we both did great job!!:+1: I got more in-depth knowledge about javascript, json and other related topics such as using local storage and fetch throughout the project.